xinzhel/machine-learning-tutorials/001-python-install.md

     > For Windows users, it is likely that many issues happen during installation.
 Unless you have a very powerful GPU, better directly use Google Colab
 * For old Mac with Nvidia GPUs, just install CUDA

-## 2. (For those using local PCs or Mac) Set up a Python Virtual Environment Using Conda
+## 2. Set up a Python Virtual Environment Using Conda
 * Install conda: Find the bash command for your OS on [the web page](https://docs.anaconda.com/free/miniconda/#quick-command-line-install)

 * Setup a virtual environment (Ensure that the Python version is large than Python3.3 to avoid the import error)